fourstix/-Elfos-SPI-OLED-Drivers/README.md

 Introduction
 ------------
 This repository contains 1802 Assembler code for OLED display programs that use a common display driver API and a graphics library.
+The appropriate OLED driver program, such as the sh1106 driver program, should loaded before running the display programs.

-The OLED display drivers are based on Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried and on the [Fast SH1106 Library](https://forum.arduino.cc/t/a-fast-sh1106-library-128x64-oled/236309) written by Arthur Liberman.
+The OLED display drivers are based on code from Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried.
+The sh1106 OLED display driver is also based on code from the [Fast SH1106 Library](https://forum.arduino.cc/t/a-fast-sh1106-library-128x64-oled/236309) written by Arthur Liberman.

 The graphics demo programs also use a common graphics library gfx_oled.lib.
 The source code for the Elf/OS OLED graphics library is available on GitHub in the [Elfos-Gfx-OLED-Library](https://github.com/fourstix/Elfos-Gfx-OLED-Library).